azavea/ashlar-blueprint/README.md

 ## Set up

-Copy an environment file for the Ashlar instance (you can change some variables you know they won't suit your setup, but the example file should work fine for local development):
+Copy an environment file for the Ashlar instance and the frontend (you can change some variables if you know they won't suit your setup, but the example file should work fine for local development):

 ```
 cp ./ashlar/.env.example ./ashlar/.env
+cp ./frontend/.env.example ./frontend/.env
 ```

 Build the containers, run migrations, and install NPM modules with the `update`